 Needs may not be the only determinants of human behavior but they are definitely important for understanding such behavior.

-Differences between Maslow’s and Herzberg Theory of Motivation
+Differences between Maslow’s and Herzberg’s Theory of Motivation

 Herzberg’s theory is closely related to Maslow’s need hierarchy.

-Both of them are based on human needs for motives what is which motivate an individual the hygiene or maintenance factors of Herzberg are roughly equivalent to Maslow’s lower-level needs as shown in the following figure.
+Both of them are based on human needs for motives that are which motivate an individual the hygiene or maintenance factors of Herzberg are roughly equivalent to Maslow’s lower-level needs as shown in the following figure.

 The motivating factors are roughly equivalent to Maslow’s higher-level needs as shown in the following figure: